fyrox-book/fyrox-book.github.io/src/fyrox/ui/font.md

 # Font

-Font is used to store graphical representation of characters.
+Font is used to store graphical representation of unicode characters.
 The engine supports TTF and OTF fonts, you can load pretty much any font from the internet and use it as is.

 ## Create New Font